skylight-hq/skylight.digital/_projects/usaf_affms.md

 ---

 {% capture summary %}
 The Air Force Fitness Management System II (AFFMS II) is a tool used by every uniformed airman that generates fitness reports necessary for a variety of critical functions.
-Skylight, in close collaboration with BESPIN, redesigned one of the most frustrating and most used AFFMS II pages to make it easier for airmen to access fitness reports.
+Skylight, in close collaboration with BESPIN (Business Enterprise Systems Product INnovation), redesigned one of the most frustrating and most used AFFMS II pages to make it easier for airmen to access fitness reports.
 {% endcapture %}

 {% capture challenge %}
-The Air Force Fitness Management System II (AFFMS II), used by every uniformed airman, records fitness assessment results to ensure that  airmen are fit for duty.
+AFFMS II, used by every uniformed airman, records fitness assessment results to ensure that  airmen are fit for duty.
 At any moment, airmen need to be able to perform physically-demanding activities, from hasty vehicle recoveries to casualty evacuations.
 AFFMS II generates reports that airmen can view and download to include as supporting documentation for requests, award packages, etc. Most of the 500,000+ airmen need to access this site 3–5 times a year.

 As the Air Force Manual 36-2905 states: